jemilbu/pyvisa/docs/source/introduction/communication.rst

     The particular case of reading back large chunk of data either in ASCII or binary format is not discussed below but in :ref:`intro-rvalues`.

-Making sure the instrument understand the command
+Making sure the instrument understands the command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When using query, we are testing both writing to and reading from the